WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 As used with connector sources, the word "worker" applies to a Wallaroo worker process, and the word "connector" applies to an external Wallaroo data source.
 When applied to Wallaroo data sinks, the roles are reversed:

-    - A Wallaroo worker initiates the TCP connection to a connector sink.
+* A Wallaroo worker initiates the TCP connection to a connector sink.
-    - A Wallaroo worker sends HELLO, NOTIFY, MESSAGE, and EOS_MESSAGE frames to a connector sink.
+* A Wallaroo worker sends HELLO, NOTIFY, MESSAGE, and EOS_MESSAGE frames to a connector sink.
-    - A connector sinks sends OK, NOTIFY_ACK, ACK, and RESTART frames to a Wallaroo worker
+* A connector sinks sends OK, NOTIFY_ACK, ACK, and RESTART frames to a Wallaroo worker

 ### 2. Use of StreamIds is extremely limited

 A connector source may use as many streams (with unique StreamIds) as the entire Wallaroo system may require.
 A connector sink, however, only uses two StreamIds:

-    - StreamId 1: The MESSAGE frame contains application output data via a Wallaroo sink actor.
+* StreamId 1: The MESSAGE frame contains application output data sent by a Wallaroo sink actor.
-    - StreamId 0: The MESSAGE frame contains a Two Phase Commit (2PC) protocol message.
+* StreamId 0: The MESSAGE frame contains a Two Phase Commit (2PC) protocol message.

 This allocation of StreamIDs may need to change as features such as sink `parallelism` factor (see below) are added.